 In 2005 Liddle produced a documentary for Channel 4's Dispatches which harped on the Eurabia theme.
 The documentary's tendentious claims and in particular its giving a platform to BNP leader Nick Griffin drew many complaints.

 Rod Liddle has penned a glowing review of Christopher Caldwell's Islamophobic book Reflections on the Revolution in Europe: Can Europe be the same with different people in it?, calling it 'scabrous and excellent'.
-After endorsing Caldwell's thesis of a demographic threat -- 'Muslim majority is possible in some European countries within the next 50 years...you will see the advent of Eurabia' -- Liddle adds this observations:
+After endorsing Caldwell's thesis of a demographic threat -- 'Muslim majority is possible in some European countries within the next 50 years...you will see the advent of Eurabia' -- Liddle adds this observation:

 - ...it would be nice if the incomers sort of liked us and didn’t find almost everything about our culture—equality for women, freedom of speech, rights for homosexuals, freedom of conscience—repulsive.